 Summer jobs can be great for more than a paycheck.
-A teen with a summer job learns responsibility, develops independence, and picks up skills that will set them on a course to achieve their dreams.
+A teen with a summer job learns responsibility, develops independence, picks up skills that will set them on a course to achieve their dreams and will even help them find the perfect jobs without a degree.
 That said, they need a few skills to get there in the first place.
 Here are five tips on preparing your teen for their first Summer job:

 - Showing Up.
 It’s like the old saying goes: 90% of success is showing up.
 But in a waterpark, showing up means more than getting to your job on time.
 “We’re looking for teens who understand they need to bring the best of themselves to work, who will engage our guests and make every interaction a positive one,” said Antiqueka Sanders, Staff Services Director for the former Schlitterbahn in Kansas City.
 Get teens in the habit of being both on time and ready to help at home and in school.
 This aspect would be particularly important if you were working at somewhere like Brookwood Camp as you will be teaching and spending time with children and if you are late, then it does not set a good example.
 Actually being on time should apply to people of all ages, not just teenagers as being late is not ok and something that everyone should try to avoid if possible!
 Especially if it’s your first job.

 - Neat Appearance.
 Not every summer job forbids piercings or tattoos, but make sure your teen targets employers with a culture that match own style.
 That said, a neat, well-kept appearance matters, no matter the length of hair or number of piercings.
 Help your teen identify options (clear studs, for example) that will allow them their own style without taking them out of the running for coveted jobs.